 Like many people, I grew up in a broken home.
 My mother remarried but it was a bad match.
 When tensions reached the breaking point, I left home but the police quickly apprehended me.
 I was sent to jail, court, juvenile hall, and finally a boys’ home.
 I had not committed any crimes except leaving home, which is against the law before age 18.

 The juvenile hall was in South Central Los Angeles, California (now called South Los Angeles).
-The majority of the inmates were non-white kids from poor neighborhoods.
+The majority of the inmates were black and Hispanic kids from poor neighborhoods.
 Many of them were gang members.
 It was a total culture shock.
-These were street harden kids from neighborhoods where violence was a normal part of daily life.
+These were street-hardened kids from neighborhoods where violence was a normal part of daily life.

-There were a number of incidents where I was the target of prejudice and hate simply because I was white.
+There were a number of incidents where I was the target of prejudice, racism, and hate simply because I was white.
 Having no prior direct experience with racial hatred, these confrontations confused me.
-My parents had taught us kids to respect and appreciate everyone.
+My parents had taught us kids to appreciate everyone and no hate talk of any kind was allowed ever!
 I learned to hold my own in these situations, but I was left with a repressed bitterness that sometimes turned to prejudice for a long time.

 The boy’s home had a more evenly mixed population, the offenses that brought the boys there were less severe, and we lived together in dorms for 1-3 years or more.
-In juvenile hall, the majority of the population slept in individual cell-like rooms and the length of stay was usually measured in weeks and in rare cases, like mine, months.
+In juvenile hall, the majority of the population slept in one-person cells and the length of stay was usually measured in weeks and in rare cases, like mine, months.

 During my time at the boy’s home, I became close friends with guys of many different ethnicities, religions, and backgrounds than my own.
 I use the word ethnicity and not race because race has many negative meanings attached to it that I find offensive.